-HUMAN-019 Introduction to Ancient Humanities (3000 BCE to 350 CE)
+HUMAN-019 Ancient Humanities

-(Formerly HUMAN 19LS) An integrated interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the rise of civilizations in Mesopotamia and Egypt through the pinnacle of the Roman empire.
+(Formerly HUMAN-019LS) An integrated interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the rise of civilizations in Mesopotamia and Egypt through the pinnacle of the Roman empire.
 In this broad context, students will investigate the intellectual, spiritual, cultural and political foundations of the Medieval and modern worlds.
+May not be repeated.
+LR